Calorique

 Climate Impact on Calorie Burn in San Francisco

 San Francisco, California has a mediterranean climate with an average annual temperature of 58°F and 11 months suitable for outdoor exercise.
-When doing beach volleyball here, your body burns calories at approximately the standard rate, as the temperature closely matches the conditions used in MET research (68-72°F).
+For beach volleyball here, Calorique uses the base MET calculation because the local temperature is close to moderate exercise-planning conditions.

 Calorie Burn by Duration (San Francisco)